rotati/rails-reactjs-docker-example/README.md

 ## TODO

 * Deploy a Staging version to the cloud
+* Deploy the frontend to cloud front
-* Setup environment based deploys https://github.com/facebookincubator/create-react-app/issues/790
+* Setup environment based deploys for the client and server https://github.com/facebookincubator/create-react-app/issues/790
+* Auto deploy entire app via CI server (codeship)

 ## TODO (later)